ggMatze/atomic-shop-web/CONTRIBUTING.md

 # 🖼️ Contributing Item Images

-Thank you for helping improve the image quality for the **Atomic Shop Web** project!
+Thank you for helping improve the image quality for the **user-friendly Atomic Shop** project!
 This guide explains how to submit **new** or **replacement** item images.

 ---